Stalking : Unlawful Stalking Behavior

 - Curtailing her own or her children’s activities to minimize the chances of encountering the stalker.

 Usually, proving "mental distress" will be easier than proving that the stalker did the acts that are the basis of the stalking charges.

-If you or a family member fear for your safety because you are being threatened with harm, followed, or harassed by a person (relative or stranger), you can apply for a Domestic Violence Stalking Protection Order now.
+If you or a family member fear for your safety because you are being threatened with harm, followed, or harassed by a person (relative or stranger), you can apply for a Civil Stalking Protection Order.

 For more information on domestic violence visit the Ohio Domestic Violence Resource Center.